joshualeejunyi/tp/docs/UserGuide.md

 ## Workout Plan Management
 A workout plan is a curated list of exercises that you would like to do in a single session.
 You may use the `workout` command to manage your workout plans.
-- Do take note that workout plan name are `case insensitive`
+- Do take note that workout plan names are `case insensitive`

 ### Add a workout plan
 In order to assign a exercise to a workout plan, you must first create a workout using the `/create` flag.